seanr/drupal-fixtures/README.md

 USER FIXTURES
 =============
 Imports users.

-The following file should be written in the sites/all/fixtures folder.
+You can place files following user.*.yml in variable_get('fixture_load_path').

-user.yaml
+So if you wan to change the default DRUPAL_ROOT . '/../config/fixtures' you can just set the variable.

 MENU FIXTURES
 =============